diptidotcom/Walmart_sales_Analysis/README.md

 # Exploratory Data Analysis (EDA): using following Quetions

 ## Generic Question
-1.How many unique cities does the data have?
+1. How many unique cities does the data have?
-2.In which city is each branch?
+2. In which city is each branch?
 ## Product
-1.How many unique product lines does the data have?
+1. How many unique product lines does the data have?
-2.What is the most common payment method?
+2. What is the most common payment method?
-3.What is the most selling product line?
+3. What is the most selling product line?
-4.What is the total revenue by month?
+4. What is the total revenue by month?
-5.What month had the largest COGS?
+5. What month had the largest COGS?
-6.What product line had the largest revenue?
+6. What product line had the largest revenue?
-7.What is the city with the largest revenue?
+7. What is the city with the largest revenue?
-8.What product line had the largest VAT?
+8. What product line had the largest VAT?
-9.Fetch each product line and add a column to those product line showing "Good", "Bad".
+9. Fetch each product line and add a column to those product line showing "Good", "Bad".
 Good if its greater than average sales
-10.Which branch sold more products than average product sold?
+10. Which branch sold more products than average product sold?
-11.What is the most common product line by gender?
+11. What is the most common product line by gender?
-12.What is the average rating of each product line?
+12. What is the average rating of each product line?
 ## Sales
-1.Number of sales made in each time of the day per weekday 2.Which of the customer types brings the most revenue?
+1. Number of sales made in each time of the day per weekday
+2. Which of the customer types brings the most revenue?
-3.Which city has the largest tax percent/ VAT (Value Added Tax)?
+3. Which city has the largest tax percent/ VAT (Value Added Tax)?
-4.Which customer type pays the most in VAT?
+4. Which customer type pays the most in VAT?
 ## Customer
-1.How many unique customer types does the data have?
+1. How many unique customer types does the data have?
-2.How many unique payment methods does the data have?
+2. How many unique payment methods does the data have?
-3.What is the most common customer type?
+3. What is the most common customer type?
-4.Which customer type buys the most?
+4. Which customer type buys the most?
-5.What is the gender of most of the customers?
+5. What is the gender of most of the customers?
-6.What is the gender distribution per branch?
+6. What is the gender distribution per branch?
-7.Which time of the day do customers give most ratings?
+7. Which time of the day do customers give most ratings?
-8.Which time of the day do customers give most ratings per branch?
+8. Which time of the day do customers give most ratings per branch?
-9.Which day fo the week has the best avg ratings?
+9. Which day fo the week has the best avg ratings?
-10.Which day of the week has the best average ratings per branch?
+10. Which day of the week has the best average ratings per branch?
 ## Some Extra Quetions
 1. Retrieve all columns for sales made in a specific branch (e.g., Branch 'A').
 2. Find the total sales for each product line.
 3. List all sales transactions where the payment method was 'Cash'.
 4. Calculate the total gross income generated in each city.
 5. Find the average rating given by customers in each branch.
 6. Determine the total quantity of each product line sold.
 7. List the top 5 products by unit price.
 8. Find sales transactions with a gross margin percentage greater than 30%.
 9. Retrieve sales transactions that occurred on weekends.
 10. Calculate the total sales and gross income for each month.
 11. Find the number of sales transactions that occurred after 6 PM.
 12. List the sales transactions that have a higher total than the average total of all transactions.
 13. Find customers who made more than 5 purchases in a single month.
 14. Calculate the cumulative gross income for each branch by date.
 15. Find the total cogs for each customer type in each city.

+# Conclusions
+Most customers are Members, driving higher revenue.
+Gender distribution is balanced, ensuring a diverse audience.
+Evening and afternoon sales peak, especially on Mondays and Fridays, ideal times for targeted promotions.
+The Food and Beverages category has the best ratings, highlighting its popularity.
+Naypyitaw records the highest average VAT, and Members contribute more VAT than Normal customers, indicating their higher spending.
+Afternoon sales receive the highest customer ratings, with Fridays being the best day for satisfaction, particularly in Branch A.
+Branches and cities show varying performance; focusing on top performers can maximize growth while addressing underperformers can improve overall profitability.
+Popular product lines like Food and Beverages and high-margin transactions highlight opportunities for promotions and inventory optimization.
+Sales peak during certain months and weekends, providing opportunities for seasonal campaigns and weekend promotions.
+Members consistently make frequent purchases, emphasizing the importance of loyalty programs.

+# Recommendations
+Implement exclusive promotions and rewards to retain and engage Members, as they contribute significantly to sales.
+Schedule marketing efforts during peak times, particularly on Mondays and Fridays in the afternoon and evening.
+Highlight Food and Beverages in campaigns and gather feedback to improve less popular products.
+Customize promotions, staffing, and services based on branch performance to enhance customer satisfaction.
+Run targeted campaigns during high-sales months and weekends to maximize revenue opportunities.